basher/interview-test-accessible-form-validation/README.md

 ## Testing with Jest
 - `yarn test`.

-> NOTE: Parcel doesn't use Babel for transpilation, unlike Jest, so [.parcelrc config](https://parceljs.org/languages/javascript/#usage-with-other-tools) has been added.
-Parcel now ignores `.babelrc.json` config.
+> NOTE: Parcel doesn't use Babel for transpilation, unlike Jest.
+Parcel ignores the `.babelrc.json` config via the [addition of a .parcelrc config](https://parceljs.org/languages/javascript/#usage-with-other-tools).